NicholasNikas/ProShop/README.md

 Deployed app on production: https://proshopapp248.herokuapp.com/

-To log in click sign in on top right and use account:
+To log in click register to create an account
-username: john@example.com
-password: 123456

 To be administrator use account:
 username: admin@example.com